-Environmentally-Friendly Confetti - regular confetti comes in a range of vibrant colors, but environmentally-friendly confetti can too!
+- Environmentally-Friendly Confetti - regular confetti comes in a range of vibrant colors, but environmentally-friendly confetti can too!
 You can DIY confetti by hole-punching leaves or flower petals for confetti straight from nature!
-Otherwise, there are many Easy shops that also have eco-friendly confetti available.
+Otherwise, there are many Etsy shops that also have eco-friendly confetti available.

-Vintage Car - this seems to be the preferred method of most men that plan the exit to their wedding day.
-Find a nice car, hop in, drive off with the love of your life to celebrate your forever.
+- Vintage Car - find a nice car, hop in, drive off with the love of your life to celebrate your forever.

 You could also choose to do these exit ideas as you leave your ceremony!
 This is a great option if you are having a traditional timeline, but want to incorporate an exit that would not be visible at night.